vishruthdevan/password-cracker/README.md

 # password-strength-checker
-A simple password checked built with golang
+A simple password cracker built with golang